Raphael-Boichot/Pico-slide-show/README.md

 ## Kind warning

 The code and design are provided as-is.
-If you're not satisfied with the current hardware, the PCB layout in EasyEDA, the GNU Octave scripts, or the Arduino IDE setup—feel free to create your own; the license permits it!
+If you're not satisfied with the current hardware, the PCB layout in EasyEDA, the GNU Octave scripts, or the Arduino IDE setup - feel free to create your own; the license permits it!